Menu

 Stage and type of cancer also play an important role in a mesothelioma patient’s prognosis.
 For example, diagnosis at stage 1 or stage 2 typically results in a more favorable outcome than late-stage diagnoses.
 Peritoneal mesothelioma also has a longer life expectancy than other types of mesothelioma.

 In one study, researchers combined surgery and several types of chemotherapy treatment to achieve a median survival of 14.8 years in peritoneal mesothelioma patients.
 Another study found a median survival of 8.3 years with surgery and heated intraperitoneal chemotherapy (HIPEC).
-Other types of mesothelioma may not have as favorable of a prognosis.

 02. Current Mesothelioma Treatments